-From the advice we have been given, the proposed groynes, diversion and options for deoxygenation still have some question marks over their effectiveness.
-These are the subject of ongoing research which is expected to be completed in the course of this year.
-From what we have been told it seems that:
+From the advice we were given in 2004, the proposed groynes, diversion and options for deoxygenation still had some question marks over their effectiveness.
+These were to be the subject of ongoing research which was expected to be completed in the course of that year.
+From what we were told it seemed that:

-- There is a possibility that research will conclude that the impact of the groynes will be insufficient to merit their construction. - There are some complex technical issues to be resolved in respect of reoxygenation, primarily ensuring that the chosen means is effective to ensure that virtually all of the oxygen released in the bottom waters of the lake is dissolved, rather than escaping to the surface.
-In practical terms, the main issue with reoxygenation options may be cost both capital and operating as determined by the amount of oxygen required. - The diversion conceptually appears a feasible option.
+- There is a possibility that research would conclude the impact of the groynes will be insufficient to merit their construction. - There were some complex technical issues to be resolved in respect of reoxygenation, primarily ensuring that the chosen means is effective to ensure that virtually all of the oxygen released in the bottom waters of the lake is dissolved, rather than escaping to the surface.
+In practical terms, the main issue with reoxygenation options may be cost - both capital and operating as determined by the amount of oxygen required. - The diversion conceptually appeared a feasible option.